 See more »

 Did You Know?

-3 train scenes taken directly from Dodge City
+Three train scenes are taken directly from Dodge City

 (1939) - the race with the horse-driven stagecoach along the tracks; the burning carriage and subsequent escape on horseback; the triumphal arrival of the train in town, right at the end.
 See more

 News comes in pieces, boys, like a suit of clothes.
 Don't ever sport the jacket unless you're sure you got the breeches on.

 Heard on soundtrack during parade sequence.
 See more